Xilinx/PYNQ/docs/source/pynq_remote/quickstart.rst

 * Create a PYNQ.remote image using the instructions in :doc:`image_build`.
 * Flash the image to your SD card (see :doc:`../appendix/sdcard` for instructions on how to flash the image).
 * Insert the SD card and power on the device (make sure it is connected to your network).
 * Wait for the device to boot up.
 You can check the device's IP address using a serial console (e.g. `minicom <https://help.ubuntu.com/community/Minicom>`_ or `PuTTY <https://www.putty.org/>`_) or by checking your router's DHCP client list.

+Be aware that the default login credentials have changed with Petalinux.
+The username is `petalinux`.
+On first boot, you will be prompted to set a new password.

 .. note::